ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

     Such a message could have been sent before the local client joined.
 * body
   - where a body part contains an unrecognized Disposition value.
-The unknown value should be treated as if it where `render`.
+The unknown value should be treated as if it were `render`.
   - where a contentType is unrecognized or unsupported.
   - where a language tag is unrecognized or unsupported.